Frequently asked questions

 Internship applicants have been accepted form university dietetic programs from all across the country.

-The University of Michigan, James Madison University, University of Delaware, Utah State University, Oregon State University, West Chester University, Indiana University of Pennsylvania, Penn State University, State University of New York at Oneonta, and Cornell University are just some of the colleges represented by past and current interns.
+The University of Michigan, James Madison University, University of Delaware, Utah State University, Oregon State University, University of California, Davis, West Chester University, Indiana University of Pennsylvania, Penn State University, Drexel University, Marywood University, State University of New York at Oneonta, and Cornell University are just some of the colleges represented by past and current interns.

 Q. What are the Graduates doing now?

-A. Several of the GMC internship graduates currently hold active job positions in the field of dietetics.
-For example, one graduate is currently the food service director in a long term care facility and another graduate is working as the nutrition and food service director in a small community hospital.
-Other positions held by the graduates include nutritionist at WIC, dietitian at a state university nutrition extension program, corporate dietitian for supermarket, and clinical registered dietitians at several hospitals and long term care facilities.
+A. Geisinger internship graduates currently hold active job positions in the field of nutrition and dietetics.
+For example, one graduate is currently the nutrition director in a long term care facility and another graduate is working as the nutrition and food service director in a small community hospital.
+Other positions held by the graduates include nutritionist at WIC, dietitian at a state university nutrition extension program, corporate dietitian for supermarket, private practitioner, and clinical registered dietitians at several hospitals and long term care facilities.

 "I would describe the program as challenging, intense, and a great "hands on" learning experience.
 You need to keep a positive frame of mind and stay ahead of your deadlines."